socketry/async-service-supervisor/guides/memory-monitor/readme.md

 # Memory Monitor

-This guide explains how to use the {ruby Async::Container::Supervisor::MemoryMonitor} to detect and restart workers that exceed memory limits or develop memory leaks.
+This guide explains how to use the {ruby Async::Service::Supervisor::MemoryMonitor} to detect and restart workers that exceed memory limits or develop memory leaks.

 ## Overview